CumulusNetworks/docs/content/cumulus-netq-42/Validate-Operations/Validation-Checks.md

 ## NTP Validation Tests

 The NTP validation test looks for poor operational status of the NTP service.
-You can accomplish this with the following test:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |
 | 0 | NTP Sync | Checks if the NTP service is running and in sync state |

 ## OSPF Validation Tests

 The OSPF validation tests look for indications of the service health and configuration consistency.
-You can accomplish this with the following tests:

 | Test Number | Test Name | Description |
 | :---------: | --------- | ----------- |